PHP2560-Statistical-Programming-R/r-package-the-best-team/README.md

 ## Functions

-(1)A list function that returns a table that contains the names of the games their following profile;
+(1)A function that returns a table that contains the names of the games their following profile;

 (2)Mine sweeper function (modified);